-- Unreasonable offers
+- Unreasonable offers.

-- Will take concessions, but don't give them, or do so but only with great fanfare and difficulty.
+- Will take negotiation concessions, but don’t give them, or do so but only with great fanfare and difficulty.

 - Will take information and wield it as a weapon against us, while hoarding their own information like a miser guarding their gold.